 While I wouldn't attend a different college with this exact plan in mind, knowing that transferring is an option in case you still really want to attend your top-choice school should make you feel a little more at ease with your decision to (temporarily) attend a different school.

 Note that to transfer to a school, you'll usually need to submit an entirely new transfer application meaning that it can't be the same one you submitted before when applying as a freshman.

 Moreover, transferring is not guaranteed.
 Many schools, particularly the Ivies, accept very few transfers each year.

-In 2012, Harvard admitted just 1% (15 out of 1,448) of transfer applicants.
-As you can see, here you actually have a lower chance of getting accepted as a transfer student than you do as a freshman applicant (the current acceptance rate for which is 5%).
+Harvard typically accepts about 12 transfer students out of about 1,500 application, an acceptance rate of less than 1%.
+As you can see, here you actually have a lower chance of getting accepted as a transfer student than you do as a freshman applicant (the current acceptance rate for which is 4%).

 If you're curious about the transfer acceptance rate at your top-choice school, contact your school directly or check out CollegeTransfer.net, which contains tons of data on schools and their transfer rates.